za419/Asteroids/README.md

 ## Credits

-All sprites are either mine or given by the EECS 205 course.
+All sprites are either mine, edited versions of public domain images, or given by the EECS 205 course.
 The binary library `libgame.obj` was also given to me by the EECS 205 course, as was starter versions of the assembly files and includes, and the build script `make.bat`.

 ### Sounds